 Snowdonia National Park GB - Betws-y-coed LL24 0AB

 Situated in the heart of Snowdonia National Park, The Gwydyr Hotel has a bistro, free parking, and easy access to outdoor activities.
-The hotel boasts its own fishery, which has gained great popularity for its finest salmon and sea trout.
-The spacio..
+The spacious rooms are furnished to high standards and feature free Wi-Fi, a TV, tea/coffee making facilities, and ..

 Set in a magnificent former coaching inn, Royal Oak Hotel is surrounded by the beautiful mountains of Snowdonia National Park.
 With free parking and traditional rooms, there is also an award-winning restaurant.
 The individual rooms boast scenic view..